SEN Information Report

 We have an open door policy.
 Parents have a good relationship with staff and are encouraged to speak to their child's class teacher if there are any concerns.

-The Head teacher, Mrs Whittington and the Deputy Head Teachers; Ms Davids and Miss Fisher are in the playground meeting and greeting parents before school and are available after school.
+The Head teacher, Mrs Whittington and the Deputy Head Teachers; Ms Davids and Miss King are in the playground meeting and greeting parents before school and are available after school.
 Ms Davids is the school Inclusion Manager and will offer appointments for parents to discuss their concerns.
-Mrs Whittington and Miss Fisher will direct parents to Ms Davids.
+Mrs Whittington and Miss King will direct parents to Ms Davids.

 At Normandy Primary School we invite parents in to speak to the class teacher in the first instance and if there are further concerns parents and carers are referred to the SENCo, Ms Davids.

 4. How are parents/carers kept informed about the support the school have put in place?

 Each child’s education will be planned by the class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or teaching assistant in class.

 If a pupil has needs related to more specific areas of their education, such as reading, spelling, handwriting, numeracy & literacy skills etc. then the pupil will be placed in a small focus group within the class.
 This will be run by the teacher and teaching assistant.
 For some pupils an intervention group will take place outside of the classroom with the reading assistant, Learning Support assistant or Speech and Language assistant dependent on the need.
 The length of time of the intervention will vary according to need and pupil’s progress.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.

 Parents are notified about interventions by the class teacher SENCo or Behaviour Support.